BlendiBylygbashi-eng/Papilledema-Classification/README.md

 4. **Data Generators**: Both training (`train_gen`) and validation (`valid_gen`) data are passed using data generators, allowing for efficient data streaming and on-the-fly augmentations if implemented.

+---

+## Model Evaluation

+To assess the performance and interpretability of our trained model, the following evaluation techniques were employed:

+1. **Validation Loss and Accuracy Graphs**: These provide a visual representation of how the model's performance progressed during training.
+By observing trends and potential plateaus, we can gain insights into the model's learning efficiency and potential overfitting.

+2. **Confusion Matrix**: This matrix gives a comprehensive overview of how the model's predictions compare with actual labels.
+It's crucial for understanding both the type I and type II errors the model might be making.

+3. **ROC Curve (Receiver Operating Characteristic Curve)**: An essential tool for evaluating classifier output quality.
+It showcases the trade-off between true positive rate and false positive rate, helping to determine the optimal threshold for classification.

+4. **Precision-Recall Curve**: This curve is especially vital for imbalanced datasets.
+It demonstrates the relationship between precision (positive predictive value) and recall (true positive rate), providing insights into the model's capability to retrieve only the relevant instances.

+5. **Grad-CAM (Gradient-weighted Class Activation Mapping)**: An advanced technique to visualize where the model is "looking" when making decisions.
+By highlighting regions in the input image that influenced the output, Grad-CAM aids in interpreting the model's predictions, ensuring it's making decisions based on relevant features.